autowarefoundation/autoware.universe/f1tenth/readme.md

-# f1tenth RecordReplay Trajectory Demo
+# Autoware f1tenth RecordReplay Demo

-## How to set up Autoware development environment
+## How to set up autoware development environment

 1. Clone `autowarefoundation/autoware` and move to the directory.